OpenConext/Stepup-gssp-example/docs/testing.md

 # Testing

-Because of the chosen [architecture](architecture.md) we have the ability to test different parts of the code in isolation.
+Different parts of the code can be tested in isolation.
 This allows for a test suite that runs very fast, and can therefore be run very often, keeping the feedback loop as short as possible.
 The test suite can also be executed locally as well as on a continuous integration server, which also helps the developer to get feedback as quickly as possible.

 You can run all test combined with: